 A Brief on Sportsbook Welcome Offers

-As online betting becomes more competitive, bookmakers have to offer more attractive welcome offers and free bets to get you to join.
+As online betting becomes more competitive, bookmakers have to offer more attractive welcome offers and football bets to get you to join.
 Over the last few years, there’s been an evolution of free bets, in amount and type.
 A few years back, £10 100% matched free bets were popular, with £20 ones being extra generous.
 In 2016 it became popular to offer 200% matched bonuses, e.g. William Hill‘s bet £10, get £20 free bet offer.

 (Note: In March 2017, the William Hill bonus upgrade to bet £10, get £30.)

 While most bookmakers and sportsbooks were concentrating on how to offer you the best free bet, 888Sport took a different route!
 They started to offer treble odds on your first bet with them.

 The rules are that if you bet between £5 and £10 (applicable to $ and € as well), your odds will be trebled on your bet selection.

 As the 888Sport treble odds offer is paid out in free bets, you end up getting a free bet anyway after your first bet – just like many other sports welcome bonuses.
 The only caveat is that there is a bit more risk involved as if you don’t win your first bet, you don’t get any free bets.
 However, the advantage is that you have a possibility a bigger free bet than any other sportsbooks – much bigger!

 Let’s compare the 888Sport welcome bonus with another popular offer – the William Hill: Bet £10, get £20 offer (2017).

 - Bet a minimum of £5 and maximum of £10 on any market.

 - The profit from the bet is trebled (not the stake).

 - Your winnings are paid out in free bets.